Government and Community Relations

 - Coordinating with local neighbors on issues of importance;

-- Managing the Health System's sponsorship program.
+- Managing UC Davis Health's sponsorship program.

 A key component of the department's outreach success is the Staff Offering Service (SOS) Program.

 SOS is UC Davis Health's employee volunteer program, which has provided thousands of donated hours of assistance for community and non-profit organizations since it started in 1992.